nhs-r-community/git_training/guides/introduction_to_git.md

 To submit a pull request:

-1. Simply head over to GitHub and to the respective repository
+1. Navigate to your repository on GitHub

 2. Select Pull requests on the top bar menu.